Lautert/helpers/README.md

 # Helpers

-It is not a Lib, is a simple files with many functions to help in develop, You need to see the functions to know if any can help you.
+It is not a Lib, is a simple files with many functions to help in develop.

+You need to see the functions to know if any can help you.

 ## License